bwaddell/BAISTRepo/README.md

 event key incorrectly, an error message will appear.

 ## Evaluating an Event
-In the event room you will see two large arrows, one blue, the other red, as well as a number in the center of the screen, your current rating.
+In the event room you will see two large arrows, one blue, the other red, as well as a number in the centre of the screen, your current rating.
 Tapping the blue arrow will increase your rating by one, and tapping the red arrow will decrease it by one.
 If the event has not begun or has ended, tapping one of the arrows will display a message to inform you of the events status.